CasparKielwein/Aaargh/Classes.md

 Swiftly moving around your enemies, you leave them no chance for attack.

 #### Lvl 1: Nimble Attack
 Cost: 1 Power-Point
+Full Action
-You make a standard Ranged or Melee Attack.
+You make a Ranged or Melee Attack.
 After the attack has been resolved you can shift 5'.

 ### Hobbling Strike
 Your strike weakens the enemy setting them up for further attack.

 #### Lvl 1: Hobbling Strike
 Cost: 1 Power-Point
+Full Action
-You make a standard Ranged or Melee Attack.
+You make a Ranged or Melee Attack.
-If the attack hits, you gain advantage with attacks against the target util the end of your next turn.
+After the attack you gain advantage with attacks against the target util the end of your next turn.

 ### Artful Dodge